 HUD believes that it is important for researchers to incorporate some aspect of meaningful community participation in the development and implementation of studies that are conducted in communities and/or involve significant interaction with community residents.
 Community participation can improve study effectiveness in various ways, including the development of more appropriate research objectives, improving recruitment and retention of study participants, improving participants' involvement in and understanding of a study, improving ongoing communication between researchers and the affected community, and more effectively disseminating study findings.
 HUD encourages applicants to consider using a "community based participatory research" (CBPR) approach, where applicable, in study design and implementation.
-(See, e.g., the report published by the National Institute of Environmental Health Sciences titled "Successful Models of Community-Based Participatory Research" at: http://www.hud.gov/offices/lead/library/hhts/NIEHS_Successful_Models.pdf).
+(See, e.g., the report published by the National Institute of Environmental Health Sciences titled "Successful Models of Community-Based Participatory Research" at: http://portal.hud.gov/hudportal/documents/huddoc?id=DOC 12485.pdf.

 CBPR is characterized by substantial community input in all phases of a study (i.e., design, implementation, data interpretation, conclusions, and communication of results).

-C. Authority
+C. AUTHORITY.

-The Lead Technical Studies program is authorized under sections 1011(g)(1), 1011(o), and 1051-1053 of the Residential Lead-Based Paint Hazard Reduction Act of 1992 (Title X of the Housing and Community Development Act of 1992, 42 U.S.C. § 4851 et seq.).
 The Healthy Homes Technical Studies program is authorized under sections 501 and 502 of the Housing and Urban Development Act of 1970 (12 U.S.C. §§ 1701z-1 and 1701z-2).
-Fiscal Year 2011 funds for both programs are authorized under the Department of Defense and Full-Year Continuing Appropriations Act, 2011 (Public Law 112-10, approved April 15, 2011).
+Fiscal Year 2012 funds are authorized under the Department of Housing and Urban Development Appropriations Act, 2012 (Public Law 112-55), approved on November 18, 2011.